Durgaprasad-Developer/Cards_simple_animation/README.md

-# Cards_simple_animation
+# Animeportfolio
-In this repo there are cards with simple animations
+In this repo there is an AnimePortfolio